ywanyi/devdocs/extension-dev-guide/package/package_module.md

 Use alphanumeric characters for the package filename with dashes to separate words.
 Do not use whitespaces.

-Magento can retrieve your extension package from any valid GitHub {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %}.
+Magento can retrieve your extension package from any valid GitHub [URL](https://glossary.magento.com/url).